Dublin Metropolitan Police: 1916 onwards

 In the 1996 film Michael Collins, Broy is discovered and subsequently tortured and killed by the British.
 In reality, he was not caught and went on to become the Commissioner of the Garda Síochána in the 1930s.
 His fate in the film is based on that of Dick McKee, who, with Peadar Clancy and the civilian Conor Clune, was murdered after torture in Dublin Castle on "Bloody Sunday", 21 November 1920.

 After the creation of the Irish Free State, the DMP became known as "Políní Átha Cliath" (Police of Dublin) from 1922 to 1925, after which the force ceased to exist as a separate entity, being absorbed into the Garda Síochána (Guardians of the Peace).
 Its last Commissioner was W.R.E.
 Murphy.
 "Dublin Metropolitan" is today a geographic region of the Garda Síochána's command structure.

-Unlike the RIC, but in common with police forces in Great Britain, the DMP was an unarmed force.
-In contrast to the green uniformed RIC, the DMP wore dark blue with silver insignia.